 Unfortunately, children who should be removed from abusive or neglectful homes don’t always get taken away from those dangerous environments.
 As a result of the agency’s negligence, the child suffers a severe injury ─ or in some tragic cases ─ death.
 That kind of reckless disregard for the health and well-being of a child is unacceptable.
-The child abuse lawyers from The Deratany Firm can work tirelessly to hold social services accountable for their negligence.
+The child abuse lawyers from Deratany & Kosner can work tirelessly to hold social services accountable for their negligence.

 WHAT IS CHILD ABUSE?
 OUR CHICAGO CHILD ABUSE ATTORNEYS EXPLAIN

 Child abuse and child neglect impacts millions of children every year in the U.S. It’s an epidemic that the child abuse attorneys from Deratany & Kosner want to end.
 Child abuse occurs when a parent or caregiver causes or puts a child at risk for injury, emotional harm or death.
 There are different types of child abuse, including physical abuse, emotional abuse, sexual abuse, and neglect.